 There are some significant problems with blockchain technology that undermine its effectiveness as a basis for world commerce.
 Aside from being poorly scalable, the consensus paradigm is both non-democratic and non-liberty-based.
+This is a radical concept: the consensus model produces oligarchy, through forced faction forming, not democratic egalitarianism.
 To understand why this is so, it helps to understand the difference between a republic, a libertocracy and a democracy.

 A republic, or consensus-based authority, is a system of governing people or transactions that uses voting.
 Voting always results in fractionation-the forming of groups of people who support the same selection-a person or a policy.
 With either people or policies, it is the interests of the parties supporting an option that generally determine their behaviour.
-Rather than reaching a selection made upon a functional basis, consensus decision-making introducing corruption, which in general means all the decisions exhibit a form of corruption, which is contrary to the interests of one group or another, and occurs without their consent.
+Rather than reaching a selection made upon a functional basis, consensus decision-making introducing corruption, which in general means all the decisions exhibit a form of corruption, which is contrary to the interests of one group or another, and occurs without their consent at a higher level of authority.

 A democracy, as in the type of government that originated in ancient Athens, is distinguished in that officials are chosen by random draw, as explained later in this White Paper.
-This is called sortition, and it has the advantage that no matter who endorses you, how many or with how much funds, you cannot get elected except by random.
-That peoples around the world have been told they live in democracies, which they do not, is a crime of misrepresentation.
-Democracies have disadvantages, such as the lack of merit as a basis for selecting officials, but the advantage that weeds out corruption is important, and is used by the

-FreeMark to provide a different and perhaps better technological paradigm than the blockchain, using the Nodechain paradigm, invented by Worldfree's founder.
+This is called sortition, and it has the advantage that no matter who endorses you, how many or with how much funds, you cannot get elected except by random draw.
+That peoples around the world have been told they live in democracies, which they do not, is a misrepresentation.
+Democracies have disadvantages, such as the lack of merit as a basis for selecting officials, but the advantage that weeds out corruption is so important that it needs emphasis, and opportunity for improvement is used by the FreeMark to provide a different and perhaps better technological paradigm than the blockchain, using Worldfree's Nodechain paradigm.